dymmond/esmerald/docs/middleware/middleware.md

 !!! attention
-    If `ESMERALD_SETTINGS_MODULE` is not specified as the module to be loaded, **Esmerald** will load the default settings but your middleware won't be initialized.
+    If `ESMERALD_SETTINGS_MODULE` is not specified as the module to be loaded, **Esmerald** will load the default settings but your middleware will not be initialized.

 ### Important